core-wg/senml-versions/draft-ietf-core-senml-versions.md

 The specific version of a SenML pack is composed of a set of features.
-The SenML version number (`bver` field) is then a bitmap of these features, specifically the sum of, for each feature present, two taken to the power of the feature code of that feature.
+The SenML version number (`bver` field) is then a bitmap of these features represented as an unsigned integer, specifically the sum of, for each feature present, two taken to the power of the feature code of that feature ({{bitmap-as-sum}}).

 ~~~ math
 version = \sum_{fc=0}^{52} present(fc)  ⋅  2^{fc}
 ~~~
+{: #bitmap-as-sum title="Feature bitmap as a sum of feature bits"}

 where present(fc) is 1 if the feature with the feature code `fc` is present, 0 otherwise.